-1-4 family residential loans increased \$31.9 million or 30.2% to \$137.7 million as of December 31, 2015 from \$105.8 million as of December 31, 2014.
-This increase is a result of strong housing demand in our primary market area combined with loans purchased as part of the IBT acquisition.
+1-4 family residential loans increased \$2.4 million, or 1.8%, to \$140.1 million as of December 31, 2016 from \$137.7 million as of December 31, 2015.
+This increase is a result of strong housing demand in our primary market.

-Nonfarm nonresidential.
-Our nonfarm nonresidential loans are underwritten primarily based on projected cash flows and, secondarily, as loans secured by real estate.
+Commercial Real Estate.
+Our commercial real estate loans are underwritten primarily based on projected cash flows and, secondarily, as loans secured by real estate.
 These loans may be more adversely affected by conditions in the real estate markets or in the general economy.
 The properties securing the portfolio are located throughout north Texas and are generally diverse in terms of type.
 This diversity helps reduce the exposure to adverse economic events that affect any single industry.

-Nonfarm nonresidential loans increased \$88.8 million or 45.3% to \$284.6 million as of December 31, 2015 from \$195.8 million as of December 31, 2014.
-The increase is due to continued demand within our primary market area and loans purchased as part of the IBT acquisition.
+Commercial real estate loans increased \$86.1 million, or 30.2%, to \$370.7 million as of December 31, 2016 from \$284.6 million as of December 31, 2015.
+The increase is due to continued demand within our primary market area.